Sharp a-contraction estimates for small extremal shocks: Introduction

 for almost all $t\in[\bar{t},\infty)$.
 Moreover, if $(u_L,u_R)$ is a 1-shock, then for almost all $t\in[\bar{t},\infty)$,

 Similarly, if $(u_L,u_R)$ is a n-shock, then for almost all $t\in[\bar{t},\infty)$,

-\end{theorem} This theorem implies the following $a$-contraction property of small extremal shocks: \begin{corollary} Under the same assumptions and notations as Theorem \ref{thm_main}, there exists a constant $C>0$ such that for any shocks $(u_L,u_R)$ small enough, there are amplitudes $a_1,a_2 > 0$ with $\left|\frac{a_1}{a_2} - 1\right| \le C|u_L-u_R|$, verifying the following: For any weak solution $u\in \Sweak$, there exists a Lipschitz shift $t\mapsto h(t)$ such that the pseudo-distance,
+\end{theorem} This theorem implies the following $a$-contraction property of small extremal shocks: \begin{corollary} Under the same assumptions and notations as Theorem \ref{thm_main}, there exists a constant $C>0$ such that for any $1$-shock or $n$-shock $(u_L,u_R)$ small enough, there are amplitudes $a_1,a_2 > 0$ with $\left|\frac{a_1}{a_2} - 1\right| \le C|u_L-u_R|$, verifying the following: For any weak solution $u\in \Sweak$, there exists a Lipschitz shift $t\mapsto h(t)$ such that the pseudo-distance,

 is contractive.
 More precisely, $E$ is a non-increasing function of time: For every $t>0$,

 \end{corollary}

 As stated above, this provides an $L^2$ stability result up to the shift $h$, since we have the following straightforward lemma due to the convexity of $\eta$ and Taylor's theorem. \begin{lemma}[From \cite{Leger2011,VASSEUR2008323}] For any fixed compact set $V\subset \mathcal{V}$, there exists $c^*,c^{**}>0$ such that for all $(u,v)\in \Nuo\times V$,